mozilla/anodejsholidayseason/client-sessions.md

 # Scaling a stateful service

-Now, if you want to scale that service, you essentially have to:
+Now, if you want to scale that service, you essentially have three options:

 1. replicate that session data across all of the web servers,
 2. use a central store that each web server connects to, or